JennerPalacios/SimpleSpoofNinja/README.md

     * `!check @JennerPalacios`
     * `!check 237597448032354304`

-2. `!check server` - to check entire server, for online users and invisible users
+2. `!check server` - to check entire server!
-    * users that are currently logged in or active users
-    * it does not the entire list of users that are registered to the server.
+    * all registered users; active, invisible, etc

-3. `!suggest` - to suggest a feature, command, etc... ie:
+3. `!bug` - to report a bug or issue... ie:
-    * `!suggest a way to order pizza`
+    * `!bug not reading my messages`

 4. `!feedback` - to offer feedback, comments, concerns, etc... ie:
     * `feedback not bad you noOb, but you can do better`